pyne/ans2012/pres/pyne_ans2012_pres.rst

     Nuclear Data

-Nucelar Data
+Nuclear Data
 ==============================
-Data distribution is as imporant as code distribution.
+Data distribution is as important as code distribution.

 .. break